• Home

 Kelp Information

-Kelp Forest Reason for Collapse
+Kelp Forest - Reasons for Collapse

-- Loss of Pacific purple urchin (Strongylocentrotus purpuratus) predators including sea otters (Enhydra lutris) and sunflower sea stars (Pycnopodia helianthoides)
+• Loss of Pacific purple urchin (Strongylocentrotus purpuratus) predators including sea otters (Enhydra lutris) and sunflower sea stars (Pycnopodia helianthoides)

-- Warming oceans, ocean acidification, etc.
+• Warming oceans, ocean acidification, etc.

-- Other Reasons?
+• Other Reasons?

 Photo Credit: https://farallones.noaa.gov/eco/kelp/decline.html